Mikej81/http-keepalive/README.md

 ## Documentation

-For more detailed information, see our comprehensive documentation:
+For more detailed information, see additional documentation:

 - **[Architecture Documentation](docs/ARCHITECTURE.md)** - Detailed explanation of the codebase structure, components, and design decisions
 - **[Deployment Guide](docs/DEPLOYMENT.md)** - Complete deployment instructions for development, staging, and production environments